Maikel Garcia Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 12th in MLB.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 11th in MLB.

-- The Rays have the second-ranked team ERA among all league pitching staffs (3.54).
+- The Rays have the second-ranked team ERA across all league pitching staffs (3.57).

-- Rays pitchers combine to allow 75 home runs (one per game), the fifth-fewest in baseball.
+- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (76 total, one per game).

-- The lefty's most recent time out was on Saturday against the San Diego Padres, when he went 6 2/3 innings, surrendering one earned run while giving up three hits.
+- In his most recent appearance on Saturday against the San Diego Padres, the righty went six innings, allowing two earned runs while surrendering four hits.

+- The 29-year-old has an ERA of 3.26, with 9 strikeouts per nine innings, in 13 games this season.
+Opponents have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.